 In order to compete in the History Bowl, you must be 19 years or younger at the time of your Regional Bowl.
 You must also be enrolled in a primary or secondary school at the time of your regional tournament (or have graduated within the past two months, and not yet have started university studies).

-At all History Bowls held on weekends, there are five preliminary rounds with four quarters each.
-(If any tournaments are held after school on weekdays, these would have 3 preliminary rounds).
+At all History Bowls, there are five preliminary rounds with four quarters each.
 In each round, two teams play each other.
-Depending on how many teams are in the competition, either the top 2-8 highest ranking teams from the preliminary rounds in each division, (based first on Win-Loss record, then by total points) then compete in the final rounds.
-The three divisions are kept as separate as possible, but unless there are at least 4 Junior Varsity and middle school teams, then some crossover matches (which count like any other game in the rankings) may be necessary.
-Each round takes about 30-40 minutes to complete; playoff rounds usually go somewhat quicker than the prelims.
+Depending on how many teams are in the competition, the top 2-8 highest ranking teams from the preliminary rounds in each division, (based first on Win-Loss record, then by total points) compete in the final rounds.
+The four divisions are kept as separate as possible, but unless there are at least 4 teams in each division, some crossover matches may be necessary.
+Each round takes about 30-40 minutes to complete.

 Teams who finish in the top half in their division (or who win a playoff match) also gain eligibility to attend the Canadian Championships at the end of the school year.
 If we have have 5 teams in a division, then the top 3 would qualify (i.e. we round up).